Bourke - Brewarrina

 Bourke - Brewarrina is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Bourke-Brewarrina had a cultural diversity index below average, with 79.9% being citizens and 94.3% born in Australia.
-English was spoken at home by 95.1%.
-Christianity was the prevalent religion, comprising 65.5%, compared to 67.2% regionally.
+Bourke-Brewarrina's cultural diversity was found to be below average.
+Its population was predominantly Australian citizens, with 79.9% being citizens and 94.3% born in Australia.
+English was the primary language spoken at home by 95.1%.

 Frequently Asked Questions - Diversity